 *Research Excellence Framework 2014, Times Higher Education research intensity subject rankings

-Voted one of the top political universities in the UK by students**
+Voted one of the top political universities in the UK by students* and ranked in the world's elite**

 Politics and International Relations